sudheerj/vuejs-interview-questions-korean/README.md

      //Called from Mixin
      //Called from Component
      ```
      3. The options that expect object values(such as methods, components and directives) will be merged into the same object.
-In this case, the component’s options will take priority when there are conflicting keys in these objects.
+In this case, the component's options will take priority when there are conflicting keys in these objects.
      ```javascript
      var mixin = {
        methods: {